HISTORY • HERITAGE

 earthstOriez compiles, shares & preserves storiez.

-Collecting tree lore and medicinal plants knowledge, observing wildlife and discovering stories that surround creatures, like the yeti, pandas, orang-utans and dragons. – Grumbling about the National Geographic-worthy, world of critters that infest our beds at night.
+Collecting tree lore and medicinal plant knowledge, observing wildlife and discovering stories that surround creatures, like the yeti, pandas, lions, tigers, orangutans and dragons. – Grumbling about the world of critters that infest our beds at night.

 Using history and heritage to tell the story of our journey.